yujiaxin666/rockphypy/docs/source/getting_started/01_Critical_Porosity_and_Gassmann_Fluidsubtitution.rst

 Gassmann Fluid substitution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Compute dry frame moduli using rock physics models such as critical porosity
 model is straightforward as shown above.
-It becomes chalenging when it comes # to saturated elastic moduli.
-The solution is Gassmann' explicit equations for # fluid substition.
+To compute saturated elastic moduli, Gassmann's explicit equations for fluid substition can be applied.
 Gassmann's relations not only allows us to perform fluid
 substition (when one fluid is replaced
 with another), but to predict saturated-rock moduli from dry-rock moduli, and # vice versa.

-Here we show how to compute saturated moduli via GS.
+Here we show how to compute saturated moduli via Gassmann thoery.

 The equation we are gonna use is